haleelsada/haleelsada/README.md

-### Hi there
 ## I'm Haleel Sada

-I like working with ML, deep learning and python
+I do ML, deep learning, some backend, python and some matlab

-I love watching movies